tgeijten/zml/README.md

 }
 ```

-While the corresponding JSON looks like this:
+JSON, on the other hand, looks like this:
 ```
 "example": {
   "name": "Spacy Name",